Bad Bags: A Delinquent Ignorance Of Industry

 building

-effort is compromised by ignorantly degraded product.
+effort is compromised by degraded product.
 Some bags have what

 appear to be rain satins on the paper.
 How can the cement industry not

-This is a unnecessary problem forced on consumers.
+This is a unnecessary problem forced into the marketplace.
 The

-cement bags are designed to ruin cement for the consumer because businesses
+cement bags ruin cement for the consumer because businesses,

 I was hoping you could make a big complaint at a distributor to manufacturer